Please visit our blog for more details

 ABOUT THE HOUSE

 Built in 1895 for Thomas Tassel, an enterprising local fishmonger and outdoor preacher, the Beacon perches on top of the West Hill in Hastings, a spectacular hidden venue for meals, drinks and get-togethers in the sunshine.
 Judy and her family have been here since 1992.
 Want to know more?
-Two books on the history of the Beacon are available to buy on request.
+Ask to see a copy of these books when you visit.

 Copyright the Beacon 2021.